cinthiagalvez28/performance-project/README.md

 # Performance Challenge

-Todoist API - Performance Test with Artillery.
+Todoist API - Performance Test with Artillery and Faker.js plugin.

 The purpose of these tests involves the API task module of the Todoist website.
 The tests were done on the following scenarios: